grendes-wunder/loopback-connector-google-cloud-datastore/README.md

 commit with the message `Release 1.2.3`, the `npm-publish` action will create a new tag `v1.2.3` and publish the package to the npm registry.

+## Testing Locally
+Here are some helpful tools to work with Google Cloud Datastore locally.

+* [Gavel APIs | Docker Datastore Emulator](https://github.com/gavelapis/datastore-emulator-docker).
+This is an updated fork of the original repository because that was no longer maintained, and the version had gone stale by over 100 versions.
+* [Gavel APIs | Google Cloud Datastore GUI](https://github.com/gavelapis/google-cloud-gui).
+This is a fork of the original with no modifications (yet).
+There are some annoyances such as not being able to easily select multiple entities to delete at once, which I will be looking to address down the line.

 ### License

 Copyrighted (c) 2020 [Clement Oh][3] Licensed under the [MIT license][2].